 In May 2023, the Company's stockholders approved the Essential Properties Realty Trust, Inc. 2023 Incentive Plan (the "2023 Equity Incentive Plan"), which replaced the Essential Properties Realty Trust, Inc. 2018 Incentive Plan (the "2018 Equity Incentive Plan" and, collectively with the 2023 Equity Incentive Plan, the "Equity Incentive Plans").
 The 2023 Equity Incentive Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, RSAs, RSUs, other stock awards, performance awards and LTIP units up to an aggregate of 4,300,808 shares of the Company's common stock, subject to certain conditions.
 Officers, employees, non-employee directors, consultants, independent contractors and agents who provide services to the Company or to any subsidiary of the Company are eligible to receive such awards.
-All subsequent awards of equity will be granted under the 2023 Equity Incentive Plan, and no further awards will be made under the 2018 Equity Incentive Plan.
+All subsequent awards of equity will be granted under the 2023 Equity Incentive Plan.